Structure gifts to beneficiaries with special needs without jeopardizing their ability to receive government benefits.

 Special needs trusts are fairly technical.
 It is a good idea to make sure your attorney is very familiar with their operation.
 If you don't have enough money to warrant a separate trust, certain organizations can also provide pooled special needs trusts.

 J.P.
-Morgan advisors are here to assist you in thinking about making gifts to a child with special needs, but you should always engage independent legal counsel before undertaking any sophisticated planning.
+Morgan professionals are here to assist you in thinking about making gifts to a child with special needs, but you should always engage independent legal counsel before undertaking any sophisticated planning.

 IMPORTANT INFORMATION